tzyl/aoc21/day22/NOTES22.md

 - Iterate through the input cuboids
 - If we are turning off the cuboid remove all existing cuboids and add all the smaller cuboids from removing the cuboid from each existing cuboid
-- If we are turning on the cuboid first turn it off using the above step to and then add the cuboid to guarantee that there are no overlapping cuboids
+- If we are turning on the cuboid first turn it off using the above step and then add the cuboid to guarantee that there are no overlapping cuboids

 The volume of cubes on can then be simply calculated from summing the volume of all cuboids left at the end.